sujal1130/Javascript_code_repo/README.md

 4️⃣ Try writing your own examples after understanding each topic.

-- After understanding each concept, create your own mini-examples.
+- After understanding a topic, try writing your own mini examples.

-- Save them in a separate folder like /practice-examples.
+- Save them in a separate folder like: /practice-examples.

 ---